guettli/ten-flying-fingers/README.md

 # ten-flying-fingers
 My goal is to keep the pointing fingers on "F" and "J" as much as possible.
 Up to now I am gathering ideas and ways how to implement them.
 No coding was done yet, and no coding will be done during the next weeks.
+My target plattform is a common linux desktop.

 # Keys which are hard to access